 In 1992 Château de Cabidos created a small but very high quality vineyard, between the areas of Jurançon and Madiran.
 The vineyard sits on 20 acres of clay-limestone soil.
-16 acres are dedicated to the production of Petit Manseng, 1 acre is Chardonnay, 2 acres are Sauvignon and less than 1 acre is Syrah for making red wine, although this is being gradually increased as there is such demand.
+16 acres are dedicated to the production of Petit Manseng, 1 acre is Chardonnay, 1 acre is for Sauvignon and less than 2 acres are Syrah to produce red wine, although this is being gradually increased as there is such demand.

 The most important grape at Cabidos is the Petit Manseng, a grape native to the Pyrenees.

 It is a grape that ripens late in the season and is particularly well suited for the production of great, sweet wines.
 It is an aromatic variety, which is distinguished in its youth by notes of peach, citrus and medlar, with a hint of cinnamon.
 It is remarkable for its ability to concentrate the sugar in the berries during maturation, whilst maintaining a high, natural acidity.